ptcher/nexus-gsheets/README.md

 the existing demos don't actually depend on the nexus?
 They just assume one will be started elsewhere what is my ideal setup process? open the demo, possibly open a google spreadsheet

-It seems like we'd need to manually implement polling to get updates in response to sheet content changing.

 The goal is to integrate spreadsheets with each other and with other functionality.
 Sometimes we mediate this integration in interesting ways.